Cfeusier/Cfeusier.github.io/_posts/2015-01-11-interview-question-function-bind.markdown

 Ignoring the `.prototype` and `.call` part, which we will explain below, the example above declares a function called `func`, which doesn't have any 'named' parameters in its function signature, i.e., nothing is in-between the parentheses on line 1 where `func` is defined.
 This function, `func`, will access anything that you pass into it on invocation, **from its `arguments` object**. `func` will then loop through an array representation of the `arguments` object, and log each of the individual arguments with which the function was invoked at runtime.

 If you are confused by the above paragraph, ignore the complexity &mdash; each argument that I pass in to `func` when invoking it on line 9 is going to get logged out, as seen on lines 11 through 18.
-I am able to log out each of the arguments without knowing ahead of time about how many will be passed in, because I am accessing them from *inside* the function that they were passed to on invocation.
-That means, you never **actually** have to name your function parameters &mdash; we do it because we are lazy.
+I am able to log out each of the arguments without knowing ahead of time how many will be passed in, because I am accessing them from *inside* the function that they were passed to on invocation.
+That means, you never **actually** have to name your function parameters &mdash; we do it because we are lazy and it is a pain to always reference `arguments`.

 Takeaways &mdash; any inputs you give to a function on invocation are made available within said function via the `arguments` object.
 Also, the `arguments` object is an **object** &mdash; if you want to treat it like an array, you need to turn it into an array by using something like `.slice` on the `arguments` object.